digitoimistodude/presentation-theme/README.md

 You are browsing the presentation brand theme for Dude, the digital agency from Finland.

+## Features

+- Dracula theme for syntax highlighting
+- Brand theme styles
+- Highly customizable for your unique presentation

 ## Installation

 1. Clone the repository to a desired location